TULiberalArts/Environmental-Studies/pages/undergradaute.md

 # meta-data variables
 title: Undergraduate
 description: >-
-  Major or minor in Environmental Studies at Temple University.
+  Earn a BA, minor, or certificate in Environmental Studies at Temple University.
+Students are introduced to issues such as health and justice, geospatial techniques, and environmental policy.
+Learn more about our GIS certificate, tuition, and advising.
-  We also offer an Undergraduate Certificate in GIS, a rapidly-growing field.
 keywords: 'GIS certificate, Minor in Environmental Studies, BA in Environmental Studies, Environmental Studies Program, tuition, advising'
 # custom variables
 sidebar: true